kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - If a default is defined, require exactly one of `discreteValues` or `valueRange`.
 - The default must be included in the options for `discreteValues`, or fall within the specified `valueRange`.
 - Options must be a list of unique values.
+- The option size should be kept within limits to avoid excessive growth.
 - The minimum must be less than or equal to the maximum in the `valueRange`.
 - If a chunk size is defined, both the default and the maximum must be multiples of the chunk size.
 - The minimum, maximum, and (minimum + chunk size) must each be less than the capacity value.